mcneel/help-docs/_en/flamingo/5/help/environment.md

 #### Gradient mapping control
 {: #gradient-mapping}
 The colors in a gradient color background need to be mapped to the environment sphere.
-The Gradient mapper is used to do this.
+Use the Gradient mapper to do this.
 The Gradient mapping controls will activate only when a two- or three-color gradient is selected.
 Gradients can only be mapped to perspective views.

 #### Angles from View
 {: #angle-from-views}